 You can find a small souvenir shop on the ground floor of the Swiss house.
 It’s got local goods, Mammut toys, and more.
-They also have a bistro that serves hotdogs and drinks.
+Bistro Salwideli serves hotdogs, regional food, seasonal snacks, and drinks.

 Glacier Garden Lucerne: How To Get There